 Matthew W Ford

-A final up-top note.
+All written work should be submitted in memo format.
+All memos are typed.
 Multi-page memos need to be stapled.
 Not clipped.
 Not folded near the top.
 Stapling ensures pages stay together--plus it makes reports easier to stack.

 Introduction (or Background)

-Key PointsThis section may also be labeled "Recommendations", "Highlights", "Summary", "Conclusions", or something else with a similar summative tone.
+Findingsa.k.a.
+"Recommendations", "Highlights", "Summary", "Conclusions", or something else with a similar summative tone.

 Limitations.
 What are the limitations of your analysis and findings?
 For example, the data that you use may be incomplete or suspect--you may need to note that to your reader.
 Indeed, a "Limitations" or similar section may be a chance to impose your superior grasp of the context that frames your project.
 Your reader will appreciate this.

-Site maintained 1999-2013 by Matthew W. Ford.
+Site maintained 1999-2016 by Matthew W. Ford.